 I'm an editor and writer in New York with tons of experience working in print, on the web, and some places in between.
 At the Village Voice, I edit features, working with both new and established writer on New York City and national stories.
 As an editor at Bloomberg Digital I launched Bloomberg's first web-native content.
 In my life as a writer I've covered the full gamut of stories in business and culture, and written about people ranging from George Soros to the malpractice lawyers who advertise on the New York subways.
 I hold a much under-used degree in philosophy.

 As an editor I worked to make Bloomberg's reporting accessible to a broad audience while staying true to Bloomberg's heritage in finance.
-I edited stories and helped writers find their voices on subjects from the tech industry to the art market to the bike market and planned daily news coverage to entice new readers.
-Our online team doubled the share of traffic that came from social referrals, massively increased video views, and built the audience for Bloomberg's investigative projects.
+I edited stories and helped writers find their voices on subjects from the tech industry to the art market.
+My team doubled the share of traffic that came from social referrals, massively increased video views, and built the audience for Bloomberg's investigative projects.
 I've since developed features and data-driven reporting as a consultant and editor for other outlets.

 At Bloomberg, I wrote regularly about all the forces that drove markets and the economy, on subjects from local (New York real estate) to global (the European debt crisis).
 A Bloomberg.com update took down the original archives of most of these stories.
 I've re-published some of best posts from my Bloomberg blog, The Market Now at Chumpchanger.com: 4 BRs, $29,750 a Month | No Warsaw Pact?
 No Problem! | What Happened to the Great Wealth Debate? | It's Hang-the-Pig Time in U.S. Court.